Skip to main content

 Send data to fixtures:

-• Color Output - Sets fixture color
+• Output - Sets the final color output for the effect

 Parameters